Talgat Nigmatulin – Soviet Bruce Lee

 While studying at VGIK Talgat met a young student, and now the Honored Artist of the Ukrainian SSR, Irina Shevchuk.
 They were together for more than two years.

 When Talgat returned to Tashkent after graduating from the Institute of Cinematography he married singer Larisa Kandalova.
 They had a daughter named Ursula.
 While being pregnant Larisa learned about his 18-year-old lover Halima Hasanova.
 Halima became the second wife of Talgat.
 On October 21, 1980 their son Said was born.
 Halima and Talgat were together for seven years.

-On the set of the film Provincial Novel directed by Melis Ubukeev where Talgat played the main role he met Venera Ibragimova.
+On the set of the film Provincial Novel directed by Melis Ubukeev, in which Talgat played the main role, he met Venera Ibragimova.
 She became his last true love.
-She was 19 years old and Talgat was 33.
+The girl was 19 years old and Talgat was 33.
 On May 14, 1983 Venera gave birth to their daughter Linda.
 Venera also became involved in karate, received a black belt and became a candidate for master of sports.